 Let’s start with a question: what is foam rolling anyway?

-Which is why i highly recommend it to everybody who regularly exercises.
-It helps preventing injuries and promotes recovery time, which also means you can do more workouts in a shorter period of time and thus get better more quickly.
+Which is why I highly recommend it to everybody who regularly exercises.
+It helps to prevent injuries and promotes recovery time, which also means you can do more workouts in a shorter period of time and thus get better more quickly.

 First get a foam roller, obviously 😉 But there are so many to choose from!
 So here are some tips.

-Grid versions have a hard center with foam coating.
+Grid versions have a hard center with a foam coating.
 They’re generally pricier than other rollers but this does not mean that they’re more durable.
-In fact some tend to cave under your weight and just fall flat.
+In fact, some tend to cave under your weight and just fall flat.

 Do you already have a foam rolling routine?
 What do you use and how has it helped you?
-Let us know in the comments.
+Let me know in the comments.